thomasesmith/vw-car-net-api/README.md

 > If you issued that request as `"active": false` the "command" value would've been returned as "stop_climate".

 ### Turning On/Off Defroster
-You can remotely turn off or on the defroster.
+If your vehicle is plugged in, or if you have "unplugged_climate_control_enabled" set to `true`, you can remotely turn off or on the defroster.
-> I am not totally sure if you must be plugged in, or "unplugged_climate_control_enabled" set to "true", in order to do this.
-I don't know if those have any consequence here.
-I will test further.
 #### Request
 ````
 PUT https://cns.vw.com/mps/v1/vehicles/{YOUR ACCOUNT NUMBER}/status/defrost